Mark from Little Prince nursery, and I became friends on Facebook over the past month.

 Reviving the little botanic spark in your heart

-On this day in 1930, the newspaper in Union Missouri published a little story called "Unique Loyalty" about a little boy who was helping some plant explorers:
+On this day in 1930, the newspaper in Union Missouri published a short story called "Unique Loyalty" about a little boy who was helping some plant explorers:

 Thanks for listening to the daily gardener,